MH42/srt-for-web-apps/README.md

 In the evaluation of GWTTestCaseSelection, we have used the open source mail client [Hupa](http://james.apache.org/hupa/index.html).
 Apart from the official revisions which are available in their own repository, we have asked a college to create additional version by seeding errors.
 We offer these versions in this repository for download.

 Unfortunately, the authors of Hupa do not provide web tests to test their tool.
 For this reason, we have asked another college to create some web tests using [Selenium](http://www.seleniumhq.org/).
 His web tests and the ones created by ourself are also available for download.

-The files and the plugin-in will be available within the next two days.